JeffSelinski/iDTech_JavaScript_Coding/README.md

 # JavaScript Coding
-This is a test text file.
+This is a test text file containing info.